 Hi, I'm Kara.
-I enjoy assisting others achieve their wellness goals, feel great in their bodies, uplift their spirits & learn daily sustainable practices to maintain a healthy body-breath-mind-spirit connection.
-I'm a long time health advocate, meditator and very dedicated to self-inquiry and healing through movement, energetics & stillness.
+I enjoy assisting others achieve their wellness goals, feel great in their bodies & learn daily sustainable practices to maintain a healthy body-breath-mind-spirit connection.
+I'm a long time health advocate, meditator and very dedicated to self-inquiry and healing through bodywork, movement, diet & lifestyle, energetics & stillness.

 I've been dedicated to the vedic & healing arts for 28 years and movement arts since childhood - with discipline dance training and performing in my local dance company.
 My wellness & spiritual focus began two years after I graduated from college when I moved to California from the east coast to attend massage therapy school.
-I was exposed to a new way of being and diverse, culturally rich movement, health & spiritual disciplines.
-I was in awe with the new world around me and it elicited my yearning for a deeper understanding of myself and led me to explore the metaphysical arts for healing and spiritual connection - studying many yogic disciplines, vedic philosophy, ayurveda, massage modalities, energy healing, middle eastern dance and healthy lifestyle practices.
+California being a haven of diverse, culturally rich movement, health & spiritual disciplines - exposed me to a new way of being and elicited my yearning for a deeper understanding of myself and led me to explore the metaphysical arts for healing and spiritual connection.
+I explored many modalities and spiritual traditions and my studies focused on yogic disciplines, vedic philosophy, ayurveda, massage modalities, energy healing, middle eastern dance and healthy lifestyle practices.

-I have been practicing bodywork since 1996.
-My bodywork education began at Alive and Well Institute of Conscious Bodywork in 1995 and I've received additional training at Lifestream Massage School, World School of Massage and Thai Healing Massage Academy.
+Since 1996 I have been offering bodywork for private clientele and at spas, hotels, events, local businesses, & retirement homes.
+My bodywork education began at Alive and Well Institute of Conscious Bodywork in 1995 and I received additional training at Lifestream Massage School, World School of Massage and Thai Healing Massage Academy.
 I studied wellness coaching through Wellcoaches and received my Reiki Master training with Suzanne Louise.
 My bodywork sessions are nurturing, intuitive, detailed, catered to the individual and influenced by several decades of practice.
 I also advise clients on lifestyle and self-care practices to address their stress, tension and discomforts.

 From 2000-2012 I studied with Himalayan Master Yogiraj Siddhanath and was initiated into Kundalini Kriya Yoga, Surya Yoga, and Hamsa Yoga meditation, yogic healing practices and was authorized by Yogiraj to teach.
 My introduction to Kriya Yoga Meditation was through "Autobiography of a Yogi" by Paramahansa Yogananda which ignited my yearning to learn and seek out a living guru for the teachings.
-Before I met Yogiraj I began this journey with the Self Realization Fellowship's preparatory home study lessons.
+Before I met Yogiraj, I began this journey with the Self Realization Fellowship's preparatory home study lessons and received my first initiation under another branch of Kriya Yoga.

-As the Yoga Vinyasa Krama system is also the in Himalayan tradition taught by the Hansavedas curriculum - I have learned it's connection to higher practices of the Himalayas and its subtleties.
+As the Yoga Vinyasa Krama system is also the in Himalayan tradition taught by the Hansavedas curriculum - I have learned it's connection and subtleties to higher practices of the Himalayas.
 Although the VK traditions have slight variations they maintain the same emphasis/philosophy and practice.
 Through my deep study of this vinyasa and pranayama system, a practice that leads to neuromuscular fitness, enhanced concentration and stillness, with heartfelt sincerity, I am dedicated to sharing this rare science to the modern yoga student.

 In 2016 I attended a Trauma Informed Yoga training with Uprising Yoga that focuses on teaching to the incarcerated, at-risk youth and underserved communities.
 It was intense information and I hope someday I have an opportunity to work with those communities.
 I was a bit disappointed to learn that certain violent and triggering language and practices are commonly used in modern yoga spaces.
 I realized that a traditional teaching approach was already intuitive and accommodating, but it was a heart expanding experience and another reminder of the unseen trauma and struggles many people may be carrying around.